This article explains everything that has to do with slides! All possibilities and steps are explained in detail.

 Customizing the Editor View

-In the right bar you can adjust the size of the slide using the zoom option (1).
+On the right you will find an area with view properties.
+You can adjust the size of the slide using the zoom option (1).
 Here you can enlarge the slide to select very small fields.
-Either the value can be entered manually, the arrows on the right can be clicked or dragged, or the value can be enlarged or reduced by scrolling as soon as the mouse is over the field.
-With the symbol next to the zoom options, the slide can be scaled back to its original size (2).
-If you select an area on your slide, it will be placed over all other areas of your slide so that you can see the entire area during filling.
-You can deactivate this function at any time by clicking on "Highlight selection" (3).
-If you click on "Preview" (4), all guide and grid lines are hidden and effects are displayed.
+You can either enter the value manually, click or drag the arrows on the right side of the field, or, once the mouse is over the field, scroll to increase or decrease the value.
+The icon to the right of the zoom options can be used to scale the slide back to its original size (2).
+If you select an area on your slide, it will be superimposed on all other areas of your slide, so that you can see the entire area while filling it.
+You can turn off this feature at any time by clicking on "Highlight Selection" (3).
+This will make the background color of the button disappear and you can see that the function has been deselected.
+The next button allows you to show and hide the icons for the allowed content (4).
+This should make it easier for you to work with multiple, overlapping areas!
+If you click on "Preview" (5), all borders and icons will be hidden and effects will be displayed.

 Layers in your slides